snowkidind/snowpass/README.md

 Once this two way communication is formed, the machine is ready to set up the snowpass application and start serving passwords.

+IMPORTANT: Finally set dissappearing messages to the message stream with the bot account to 30 seconds or 5 minutes.

 ## Install the snowpass application
 ```
 git clone git@github.com:snowkidind/snowpass.git && cd ./snowpass